This page describes the basic concepts about the Organization Policy service for the Google Cloud Platform.

 Organization policies provide the following benefits:

-- Policies can be set per project or per organization.
+- Policies can be set per project, per folder, or per organization.

 - Policies are inherited down the resource hierarchy, and can be overridden at any level on which an org policy can be set.